odisfm/zcx-core/docs/content/reference/encoder-reference.md

 When using [ClyphX Pro rack dot notation](https://www.cxpman.com/manual/general-action-information/#single-devices), the `FIRST`, `LAST`, and `SEL` keywords are not recognised.
 This may be added in a future release.

-### Bank syntax

-ClyphX Pro allows targeting of parameters by bank, e.g `SEL / DEV(1) B2 P1` to target the first parameter of the second bank.
-This is not recognised in zcx.
-Instead, you would use the parameter number (or name) directly (`P9` for the above example).